neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 ### Pre-Sparsified BERT

 SparseZoo, Neural Magic's open source repository of pre-sparsified models, contains a 90% pruned version of BERT, which has been sparsified on the upstream Wikipedia and BookCorpus datasets with the masked language modeling objective.
-[Check out the model card](https://sparsezoo.neuralmagic.com/models/nlp%2Fmasked_language_modeling%2Fobert-base%2Fpytorch%2Fhuggingface%2Fwikipedia_bookcorpus%2Fpruned90-none).
 We will use this model as the starting point for the transfer learning process.

 - [Check out 90% pruned BERT model card](https://sparsezoo.neuralmagic.com/models/nlp%2Fmasked_language_modeling%2Fobert-base%2Fpytorch%2Fhuggingface%2Fwikipedia_bookcorpus%2Fpruned90-none)
 - [Check out the full list of pre-sparsified NLP models](https://sparsezoo.neuralmagic.com/?domain=nlp&sub_domain=masked_language_modeling&page=1)